mhelke/Thoth/README.md

 # Thoth
-Thoth is a UCI compatible chess engine written in C.
+Thoth is a UCI-compatible chess engine written in C.

 ## Performance
   * Elo:

 ## Features
-  * Bitboards
+  * Bitboards and magic bitboards to represent the chessboard and allow for super fast and efficient move generation.

 ## Running the Engine